 During the clinical clerkships, the student becomes an integral member of the medical team and has direct responsibility for assigned patients.

-- Emergency Medicine (4 weeks)
+- Emergency Medicine (4 weeks – 4 credit hours)

 All elective choices must be made in conjunction with the student’s faculty advisor, the fourth year curriculum coordinator, and the Associate Dean for Student Affairs.
-Clinical electives are available in all of the major disciplines of medicine.
+Clinical electives are available in all the major disciplines of medicine.
 In the clinical electives, students work as advanced clerks and assume greater responsibility than they had in the third year.
 Elective courses in the basic sciences also are available.
-Additionally, independent study programs may be designed to allow experience in areas of medicine not offered in the formal courses.
+Additionally, independent study programs and international medicine electives may be designed to allow experience in areas of medicine not offered in the formal courses.

 Students who wish to take external electives at other institutions must obtain the approval of their advisor and the Fourth-Year Coordinator or the Associate Dean for Student Affairs.
 As a general rule, students will be allowed to take a maximum of three external electives.

 Students must complete a minimum of 40 credit hours in the fourth year to be eligible for graduation.